pryv/lib-js/components/pryv-cmc/README.md

 // accepted = { acceptEventId, dataGrantAccessId, counterparty, features }
 // Waits for Phase-2 completion by default (~50-200ms).
 // Pass `waitForCompletion: false` to return immediately as { ..., status: 'pending' }.
+// Requires `conn` to be authenticated with a personal token (see hand-off helpers below).

 await cmc.refuseInvite(conn, capabilityUrl, {
   scopeStreamId: ':_cmc:apps:my-app',